Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 10
 - OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10
 - PuddleJumper-13B (using oobabooga/text-generation-webui) : 10
+- Kimiko-v2-13B (using oobabooga/text-generation-webui) : 10
+- Mythical-Destroyer-V2-L2-13B (using oobabooga/text-generation-webui) : 10
+- Athena-v1 (using oobabooga/text-generation-webui) : 10
+- Luban-13B (using oobabooga/text-generation-webui) : 10

 ### Question 4: What are the main causes of the French Revolution according to this passage: "The French Revolution, which took place between 1789 and 1799, was rooted in financial crises, social inequality, and Enlightenment ideas."
 Task Domain: Abstractive Question Answering